EARN YOUR ELEMENTARY EDUCATION DEGREE AT SC!

 EDUC337: Science in the Elementary School

-A course that focuses on methods of science instruction, organizing and presenting science materials for instruction, observation of classroom science presentation, familiarization with current trends in science education, and the development of a background in the content areas of science.
+A course focusing on age-appropriate standards (State Early Learning Standards and State Science Standards) with the methods of science instruction, organizing and presenting science materials for instruction, observation of classroom science presentation, familiarization with current trends in science education, and the development of a background in the content areas of science.

 EDUC338: Math in the Elementary School

-A course focusing on principles and methods of mathematics instruction at the elementary level organized around the 13 math standards of the Kansas State Board of Education (adapted from NCTM guidelines).
+A course focusing on principles and methods of mathematics instruction at the elementary level organized around the (State Early Learning Standards and State Math Standards).
 Development and presentation of math materials and units of instruction, familiarization with current trends in math curriculum and instructional methodology, and attention to evaluating and adapting instructional materials and delivery methods to the needs and learning styles of students are components of this course.

 EDUC345: Social Science in the Elementary School

 This course emphasizes the relationship of the various social science areas and the elementary school curriculum.
 Content includes unit and instructional material development and presentation, familiarization with current trends in social studies instruction.
 Emphases include multicultural instruction, interdisciplinary unit development, and the methodology of content delivery.